 The real estate agent promoted a “stunning hostess kitchen” that was perfect for a family who loved to entertain.

-Rosemount designed and installed this kitchen in December 2013, and our clients sold the home a year later through Noel Jones Real Estate in Camberwell.
+Rosemount designed and installed this kitchen, and our clients sold the home a year later through Noel Jones Real Estate in Camberwell.

-The family came to us as a result of being recommended by friends who got a Rosemount kitchen in 2012.
+The family came to us as a result of being recommended by friends who had previously got a Rosemount kitchen.

 It’s a beautiful kitchen, with standout features including: